DontCallMeJennay/Case-Study-Declutter/README.md

 Clarify the most important goal of the site with the client.

 Simplify, simplify.
-* If this site requires frequent updates such as news and events, consider a CMS such as WordPress.
+* If this site requires frequent updates such as news and events, consider using WordPress.
 (For purposes of this project, we will pretend that this option was rejected due to lack of user confidence and concerns about "being hacked".)
 * Prioritize which items are front-page info and move or discard the rest.
 * Gather data on which donation options are the most utilized, and move or discard the rest.
 * Determine which social media accounts are most effective and/or can be maintained with current resources.